mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ## Intended Security Guarantees

+MLS aims to provide a number of security guarantees, covering authentication, as well as confidentiality guarantees to different degrees in different scenarios.

+TODO: Authentication guarantees at the moment of joining a group are interesting and I don't see a section where it would fit.
+I'm thinking in particular about the parent hash and tree hashes in combination with with signatures and the key schedule.
+I know that several groups have worked on this and results are scattered between a few papers.
+In particular, I think the guarantees for a member being added to a new group are interesting.

 ### Message Secrecy and Authentication {#message-secrecy-authentication}

-The trust establishment step of the MLS protocol is followed by a conversation protection step where encryption is used by clients to transmit authenticated messages to other clients through the DS.
-This ensures that the DS does not have access to the group's private content.

-MLS aims to provide secrecy, integrity and authentication for all messages.

-Message Secrecy in the context of MLS means that only intended recipients (current group members), can read any message sent to the group, even in the context of an active attacker as described in the threat model.

-Message Integrity and Authentication mean that an honest Client can only accept a message if it was sent by a group member and that no Client can send a message which other Clients accept as being from another Client.

-A corollary to this statement is that the AS and the DS cannot read the content of messages sent between Members as they are not Members of the Group.
-MLS optionally provides additional protections regarding traffic analysis so as to reduce the ability of attackers, or a compromised member of the messaging system, to deduce the content of the messages depending on (for example) their size.
-One of these protections includes padding messages in order to produce ciphertexts of standard length.
-While this protection is highly recommended it is not mandatory as it can be costly in terms of performance for clients and the SP.
+MLS enforces the encryption of application messages and thus generally guarantees authentication and confidentiality of application messages sent in a group.

+In particular, this means that only other members of a given group can decrypt the payload of a given application message, which includes information about the sender of the message.

+Similarly, group members receiving a message from another group member can authenticate that group member as the sender of the message and verify the message's integrity.

 Message content can be deniable if the signature keys are exchanged over a deniable channel prior to signing messages.

+Depending on the group settings, handshake messages can be encrypted as well.
+If that is the case, the same security guarantees apply.

+MLS optionally allows the addition of padding to messages, mitigating the amount of information leaked about the length of the plaintext to an observer on the network.

 ### Forward and Post-Compromise Security {#fs-and-pcs}